-When I would reflect on what might be better than Everest, nine times out of ten a trip to the moon would be my answer.
-While I have no aspirations of someday going to the moon, I came to believe that a climb of Mount Mawenzi would be a similar experience.
-Not only did I envision it being magical in every sense of the imagination, but I foresaw it being one of the most challenging climbs I might ever attempt.
-It was clear from reading the very old and dated guidebooks that at no moment would there be a trail or even a sign of a footpath to follow.
-The rock quality was sure to be both foreign and fragile making the chance of success very slim.
+When I considered what might top Everest, I thought only the moon would do.
+But, as I have no concrete plans to blast off into outer space (yet), Africa’s Mount Mawenzi came to be a more realistic aspiration.
+Not only did I envision it being just as magical in every sense of the word, but I foresaw it being one of the most challenging climbs I might ever attempt.
+It was clear from reading the very old and dated guidebooks that it was nearly as remote as the moon; there wouldn’t be a trail or even a footpath to follow.
+The rock itself was also sure to be both foreign and fragile, making the chance of success very slim.

-When my stepfather learned that my husband Brad was taking a small group up Kilimanjaro in 2010, he asked if he could join.
-In a matter of days, it was a family affair with my mom tagging along to do a safari.
-By the time I had climbed Kilimanjaro there was nothing particularly hard about this mountain, but I certainly underestimated how challenging it can be to go to 19,400 feet in such a short number of days.
-Like all mountains, the summit day was a big undertaking as it required a lot of physical perseverance that resulted in a state of complete physical and emotional exhaustion.
-I will never forget the last few steps holding my father’s arm as we made our final steps to the top.
-A second lesson came into focus; real memories do not come from standing on the top.
-Lasting reflections are etched in one’s mind as a result of all of the trials and tribulations encountered along the way.
+In 2010, my stepfather learned that my husband, Brad, was taking a small group up Mount Kilimanjaro and asked if he could come along.
+In just a matter of days, the trip became a family affair with my mom tagging along to go on safari.
+By this time, there was nothing particularly hard about this mountain for me, though it was challenging to ascend 19,400 feet in just 7 days.
+And, like all mountains, the summit day was a big undertaking as it left us all in a state of complete physical and emotional exhaustion.
+I will never forget the last few steps to the top, holding my stepfather’s arm.
+Here, a second lesson came into focus.
+Memories are not made simply by getting to the top.
+Truly lasting and treasured moments become etched in one’s mind only after enduring the trials in getting there.

-Our climb of Kilimanjaro took us on a route that had us looking at Mawenzi for multiple days.
-We must have seen 3 sides of the mountain during our ascent and decent of Kilimanjaro.
-While these views were spectacular from the ground, nothing compared to the view of Mawenzi from the summit of Kilimanjaro.
-It is a rugged and jagged peak that truly looked like you could start hiking from any point along the base and find an exciting route to the top.
-I could see more than 50 ways to climb the mountain.
-I could not help but think how thrilling it would be to climb a mountain that not had no one else on it and thus no one to follow to the top?
-This mountain tugged at my heart strings like no other.
+Our climb of Kilimanjaro took us on a route that allowed us to gaze at Mawenzi for multiple days.
+We must have seen three sides of this spectacular mountain during our trip, and while Mawenzi is majestic from the ground, nothing compared to the seeing it from the summit of Kilimanjaro.
+It is a rugged and jagged peak that looks like you could start hiking from any point along the base and find an exciting route to the top.
+I could already see more than 50 ways to scale it, and could not help but think how being its lone climber would add to the thrill.
+From then on, Mawenzi tugged at my heart strings like no other.

-My husband and I immediately reached out and inquired with the African government if it had been climbed.
-We were told yes it had indeed been climbed but it was permanently closed 30 years ago due to dangerous rock fall resulting from the warming climate changes.
-Earlier photos of Mawenzi showed it snow covered, but just like the slow demise of the glaciers on Kilimanjaro, one is hard pressed to find any ice or snow on Mawenzi the majority of the year.
-I simply filed the thought of climbing this mountain away in the back of my mind and set my mind on climbing other mountains.
+My husband and I immediately reached out to the African government to inquire if it had ever been climbed.
+We were told that indeed it had—but was permanently closed 30 years prior due to dangerous rock fall, the sad reality of a warming planet.
+Early photos of Mawenzi show it snow covered, but just like the slow demise of the glaciers on Kilimanjaro, one is now hard-pressed to find any ice or snow on Mawenzi most of the year.
+With this knowledge in hand, I filed away the thought of climbing it and set about conquering others.
+After all, every mountaineer knows there is always another mountain to climb.

-The highest point of Uganda, Mt.
-Stanley, was the obvious choice as this mountain did not pose any crowds or any technical difficulty.
-What it did pose was a challenging approach.
-It was like doing a Spartan race before the obstacle course race was invented…..this was one tough mudder!
-It was wet, muddy and cold but it offered everything I needed; complete peace and solitude for days.
-The summit served up a sweet victory as over my right should was the Congo and over my left was Uganda.
-It had everything I wanted except a partner to share in the joy.
-Lesson three was coming into view.
-It was on the top of Margarita Peak that I learned, a summit without a friend to share in the experience, it not a joyous moment.
+The obvious choice for this soul-searching climb was the highest point of Uganda, Mount Stanley.
+There were no crowds or technical difficulty, but it did pose a challenging approach.
+It was like doing a Spartan race before such a thing existed—this was one tough mudder!
+Mount Stanley was wet, muddy, and cold, but it offered me everything I needed: complete peace and solitude for days.
+Reaching the summit, with the Congo over my right shoulder and Uganda over my left, was a bittersweet victory.
+It had everything I wanted except for a partner to share in the joy.
+Another lesson was coming into view: A summit without a friend is not a joyous moment.

-With the many lessons above swirling in my head, who would I be willing to go to the moon with me if it were not my husband?
-Who could I count on to hold it together to embark into the unknown?
-Who would go to the other side of the world to try something that had little chance of success?
-Who would go all that way and choose to climb what pales in comparison to the grandiose beauty and scale of the much-coveted Mount Kilimanjaro?
+With the risk of losing this once-in-a-lifetime opportunity, I could not help but ask, with whom would I be willing to go to the moon, if not my husband?
+Who else could I count on to hold it together as we ventured into the unknown?
+Who else would go to the other side of the world and not only pass on the majestic Kilimanjaro, but instead attempt a climb with little chance of success?